Eco-luxury, wellbeing, relaxation and nature in the heart of the city.

 I think I’m a wanderer at heart, a gypsy-spirit … no, I know I am.
 Truly happiest with a knapsack on my back and a camera slung around my neck.
 I could travel forever.

 Do you want to know the number one reason why I live and work in France?
 Seven (7) paid vacation weeks a year was and still is the deal-clincher.

 Strolling around the neighborhood near my hotel one sunny Sunday morning, I came across an inviting café-bookstore.
 Music-filled, lots of wood and divided into different sections, you could buy and read books, drink coffee and eat little cakes all day long.
 The place had such a pleasant laidback vibe, I returned every day for the rest of my stay in The Hague.

 I sat in this cozy corner and read these two books (after purchasing them.)
 Cappuccino was brought to me on a little wooden platter.

 What was funny was this name directly above my head (watching over me?)

 Jongbloed in English is Youngblood.
-The name my father gave to his publishing company in Toronto.
+It’s the name my father gave to his publishing company (in Toronto).
 He would have been tickled pink to see this.